-When the New York Times picked up the story of Cornelius Gurlitt in November 2012, viagra it was already ‘old news’ to Susan Ronald, for sale who’d had a first brush with the name Gurlitt in the late 1990s.
-HITLER’S ART THIEF – HILDEBRAND GURLITT, hospital THE NAZIS AND THE LOOTING OF EUROPE’S TREASURES is the result of painstaking original research into how Hildebrand Gurlitt became Hitler’s Art Thief, and the unbelievable legacy left in the hands of his son Cornelius.
+When the New York Times picked up the story of Cornelius Gurlitt in November 2012, it was already ‘old news’ to Susan Ronald, who’d had a first brush with the name Gurlitt in the late 1990s.
+HITLER’S ART THIEF – HILDEBRAND GURLITT, THE NAZIS AND THE LOOTING OF EUROPE’S TREASURES is the result of painstaking original research into how Hildebrand Gurlitt became Hitler’s Art Thief, and the unbelievable legacy left in the hands of his son Cornelius.
 The book examines three generations of Gurlitts and answers many questions raised by the international press in uncovering the single greatest treasure trove of Nazi looted art discovered in private hands since the war.
-The book will be published by St. Martin’s Press in the USA on 22nd September 2015.
+The book was published by St. Martin’s Press in the USA on 22nd September 2015.

 For more on Hitler’s Art Thief, see below:

 Here’s the You Tube link for my comment on BBC Newsnight (23rd June 2015) on the London Sotheby’s Auction of the Max Liebermann painting Two Riders on the Beach.
 The painting sold for £1.865 million on 24th June and was the first painting from the Gurlitt art hoard to be put up for auction by the heirs represented by David Toren.
 For the Newsnight segment go to: https://youtu.be/eZy5fVJq-OA

 Mel Urbach, International Holocaust Restitution Lawyer and lecturer based in New York says the book is: